Lodges and Glamping

 Activities at Eco Park Resort

 Explore the 80-acre property along the 12 miles of hiking and biking trails.
-The Eco Park Resort offers a nightly campfire for relaxing, or s’mores making.
-On the property, find the Backwoods Cafe, open for breakfast and dinner daily offers a menu with traditional breakfast items along with dinner options like steak, chicken and burgers.
+The Eco Park Resort offers a nightly campfire for relaxing or making s’mores.
+On the property, find the Backwoods Cafe, which is open for breakfast and dinner daily.
+It offers a menu with traditional breakfast items along with dinner options like steak, chicken and burgers.
 It also bakes up a selection of pies for dessert.

-The owners of Eco Park Resort, Dawn and Mark Smith, offer their personal experiences from the day that Mount St. Helens erupted.
-The Smith family resort, Spirit Lake Lodge fell victim to 500-feet of ash that day.
+Dawn and Mark Smith, the owners of Eco Park Resort, offer their personal experiences from the day Mount St. Helens erupted.
+The Smith family resort, Spirit Lake Lodge, fell victim to 500 feet of ash that day.
 As the land recovered, the Smith family returned and opened Eco Park Resort in 1995.

 Located at 14000 Spirit Lake Highway, Eco Park Resort is open from May until November and reservations are required.